johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-10-17-docusaurus-using-fontaine-to-reduce-custom-font-cumulative-layout-shift/index.md

 ## Conclusion

-fontaine can improve your CLS score.
-It's a great tool.
+If you want to improve your CLS score, fontaine is a great tool.
+This post demonstrates using it with Docusaurus.
+But please note that this is a generally useful tool that you can use with Vite, Next.js and others.
+It's not specific to Docusaurus.

-Prior to using it my blogs Cumulative Layout Shift was logged as 0.019, after using it it's logged as 0.
-This is good news.
+Prior to using fontaine, my blogs Cumulative Layout Shift was logged as **0.019**, after using it it's logged as **0**.
+This is good news!

 I'm very grateful to Daniel for his help in getting it working with my blog.
 He went above and beyond, so thank you Daniel!